brybrant/fade-scroll/README.md

 <img src='https://img.shields.io/badge/gzipped-1.2_KB-blue'>

-Fade Scroll is a tiny, zero-dependency cosmetic addon for scrollable content which adds subtle gradient masks to scrollable content.
+Fade Scroll is a tiny, zero-dependency cosmetic addon which adds subtle gradient masks to scrollable content.

 See the [demo page](https://brybrant.github.io/fade-scroll/) for an interactive demonstration.